Consider subproject organization of the Gromacs project

 In general, it would also be useful to consider (and document somewhere) what the subproject pages are really meant for.
 For development that is taking place in the main repository, they seem to create more trouble than they are worth.

-#3 Updated by Teemu Murtola almost 6 years ago
+#3 Updated by Teemu Murtola about 6 years ago

 - Priority changed from Normal to Low